Lost in Overlap: Exploring Logit-based Watermark Collision in LLMs: Abstract

 \section{Abstract}

 The proliferation of large language models (LLMs) in generating content raises concerns about text copyright.
 Watermarking methods, particularly logit-based approaches, embed imperceptible identifiers into text to address these challenges.
-However, the widespread use of watermarking across diverse LLMs has led to an inevitable issue known as watermark collision during common tasks like question answering and paraphrasing.
-This study focuses on dual watermark collisions, where two watermarks are present simultaneously in the same text.
-The research demonstrates that watermark collision poses a threat to detection performance for detectors of both upstream and downstream watermark algorithms.
+However, the widespread usage of watermarking across diverse LLMs has led to an inevitable issue known as watermark collision during common tasks, such as paraphrasing or translation.
+In this paper, we introduce watermark collision as a novel and general philosophy for watermark attacks, aimed at enhancing attack performance on top of any other attacking methods.
+We also provide a comprehensive demonstration that watermark collision poses a threat to all logit-based watermark algorithms, impacting not only specific attack scenarios but also downstream applications.